Select Page

 Day 9 | Costa Smeralda - Porto Cervo - La Maddalena

-Back in 1962, flamboyant millionaire Karim Aga Khan established a consortium to buy a strip of unspoiled coastline in northeastern Sardinia.
-The coast was christened Costa Smeralda (Emerald Coast) for its brilliant green-blue waters.
+Back in 1962, the flamboyant millionaire Karim Aga Khan IV formed a consortium to purchase a long stretch of untouched coastline in northeastern Sardinia.
+The region was soon christened the Costa Smeralda (the Emerald Coast), named for its extraordinary green-blue waters that shimmer in the Mediterranean light.

 Day 10 | San Pantaleo - Olbia